-- The materials encourage strategic use of students' first language through direct peer and academic mentorship.
-For example, in a lesson on 4A, teachers are encouraged to use mentors for English language learners who can strategically translate material into the ELLs' home language to help students build connections.
-Also, in Lesson 8A, English Language Proficiency Standards-ELPS Activity, the guidance reads, "As students are reading or being read to, speak with them about their reading abilities.
+- Throughout the program components, materials encourage the use of students' first language and use it as a means for linguistic, affective, cognitive, and academic development in English.
+Materials primarily offer guidance on native language use through mentoring, translations, and the Spanish glossary.
+For example, the materials include a "How to Help ELL/ESL Students" section in all chapters that provides guidance on supporting EB students. - For example, in a lesson on 4A, teachers are encouraged to use mentors for English Language Learners who can translate material into the ELLs' home language to help students build connections.
+Also, in Lesson 8A: English Language Proficiency Standards-ELPS Activity, the guidance reads, "As students are reading or being read to, speak with them about their reading abilities.
 Consider if their abilities are growing or if they need further support.
-If possible, ask specific questions about their knowledge of vocabulary and language structures, providing examples from the text they are using." - The materials encourage strategic use of students' first language using online resources.
-For example, in the online library, teachers have access to a blackline master section with a Spanish glossary to support students who speak Spanish with translation. - The materials encourage strategic use of students' first language by having students complete activities in their first language.
-For example, in Lesson 13A, Ecological Relationships, students create review cards for difficult words in their first language, then work with a small group to translate them into English.
+If possible, ask specific questions about their knowledge of vocabulary and language structures, providing examples from the text they are using." - For example, in the online library, teachers have access to a blackline master section with a Spanish glossary to support students who speak Spanish with translation. - o For example, in Lesson 13A: Ecological Relationships, students are to create review cards for difficult words in their first language and then work with a small group to translate them into English.
 Similarly, the teacher is asked in Biology 5A to print vocabulary cards for students to practice in class and at home.
-Another example is in TEKS 10A, How to Help ELL & ESL Students, where the material instructs the teacher to "have students use their first language and list out the keywords alongside the English version."
-Finally, in an example from Lesson 6A, Cell Cycle, the students create Level 1 questions in their first language, then work with a partner to give detailed answers orally and in writing in English.
+Another example is in TEKS 10A: How to Help ELL & ESL Students, where the material instructs the teacher to "have students use their first language and list out the keywords alongside the English